 Remove the hour wheel and the cannon pinion on the other side of the movement.

 As I said before, this movement has an indirect subsecond.
 In this case, that means that the 4th wheel isn’t the seconds wheel.

-The 3rd wheel drives this pinion and the pallet cock covers it.
-That’s why it has 2 jewel holes instead of 1.
+The 3rd wheel drives this pinion, and the pallet cock covers it.
+That’s why it has two jewel holes instead of 1.

-Normally, you would remove the ratchet wheel and the crown wheel.
-However, in this movement, the crown wheel is secured by 3 small screws from below.
+Usually, you’d remove the ratchet wheel and the crown wheel.
+However, in this movement, the crown wheel is secured by three small screws from below.
 The click-spring is on the back of the barrel bridge as well.